Enabling Tomorrow's devices

 Lauren Otto holds a Ph.D. in electrical engineering from the University of Minnesota.
 She has extensive research experience in optics, nanofabrication, materials, and devices including sensors, solar cells, and hard drive heads.
-Lauren has a passion for synthetic metals that was instilled in her while an intern at HGST, now part of Western Digital Corporation, in 2014.
-She completed her thesis work at the Molecular Foundry, where she developed techniques aimed at industrial deposition of plasmonic titanium nitride.
-Her work has resulted in over ten peer reviewed articles and conference proceedings.
+Lauren’s passion for nanoscale materials issues in data storage devices was instilled in her while an intern at HGST, now part of Western Digital Corporation.
+She completed her thesis work at the Lawrence Berkeley National Laboratory Molecular Foundry, where she developed techniques aimed at industrial deposition of plasmonic titanium nitride.
+Her work has resulted in over ten peer-reviewed articles and conference proceedings.
 Lauren also holds B.S. and B.A. degrees in physics and mathematics from Bethel University in St. Paul, MN.

-Lauren has co-developed Laminera’s technology with Adam Schwartzberg and Shaul Aloni, both Molecular Foundry staff scientists, as well as Aeron Hammack, an industry scientist and entrepreneur.
+Lauren began co-developing Laminera’s technology with Adam Schwartzberg and Shaul Aloni, both Molecular Foundry staff scientists, as well as Aeron Hammack, an industry scientist and entrepreneur.

 Contact: Lauren Otto (lauren [at] laminera [dot] io)